Harrisburg Stampede

 The Harrisburg Stampede were a professional indoor football team based in Harrisburg, Pennsylvania.
 The Stampede participated in several different leagues over their history: the American Indoor Football Association in 2009 and 2010, the Southern Indoor Football League in 2011, American Indoor Football in 2012 and 2013, and the Professional Indoor Football League in what became their final season of play in 2014.
 The team suspended operations on December 30, 2014.
+In 2024, the team returned to play in the American Indoor Football league.

-The Stampede played their home games at the Pennsylvania Farm Show Complex & Expo Center for their first five seasons.
+The Stampede play their home games at the Pennsylvania Farm Show Complex & Expo Center for their first five seasons from 2009 to 2013 and again in 2024.
 In 2014, they played in the Giant Center in nearby Hershey.

-The "Stampede" name alluded to the team's original home venue, which hosts the annual Pennsylvania Farm Show, and the team's colors were blue, black and white.
+The "Stampede" name alludes to the team's home venue, which hosts the annual Pennsylvania Farm Show, and the team's colors are blue, black and white.

+On August 18, 2023, American Indoor Football announced the return of the Stampede to its revived league.
+The Team has been brought back by former owner Justin Coble, local businessman and owner of Dazzle Sports Marketing.
+The team is owned by Dazzle Sports Group LLC DBA Harrisburg Stampede.
+They return to their original Bull Head logo and colors of Royal Blue and Gold.
+They played the 2024 season at the PA Farm Show Complex.
+They were to have joined the National Arena League for the 2025 season as a part of a merger with former AIF teams, but ceased operations on December 3, 2024.

 History

 2009

 The team was co-founded by John Morris and Fred Clark.
 In September 2008, the team announced that they would use the nickname "Stampede" after narrowing a list of entries down to 3.
 In the Stampede's inaugural game, they beat an opposing team of American Indoor Football Association (AIFA) All-Stars, 46–26, in the 2009 AIFA Kickoff Classic.
-In their first regular season game, the Stampede were defeated by the reigning AIFA champion, Florence Phantoms by a score of 19 - 13.
-In their second ever regular season game, the Stampede defeated the Baltimore Mariners 37-34.
-After a 2-4 start, Morris fired head coach Kelly Logan and replaced him with defensive coordinator, Mike McDonald.
+In their first regular season game, the Stampede were defeated by the reigning AIFA champion, Florence Phantoms by a score of 19–13.
+In their second ever regular season game, the Stampede defeated the Baltimore Mariners 37–34.
+After a 2–4 start, Morris fired head coach Kelly Logan and replaced him with defensive coordinator, Mike McDonald.
 Marques Colston, a New Orleans Saints wide receiver, held a share during the team's first season.
 Colston left the group after the inaugural season, citing philosophical differences.

 2009 season schedule

 2010

 For the 2010 season, the team hired Ramon Robinson as their head coach.
-Robinson helped the Stampede turn their record around, leading them to an 11-3 regular season record, clinching a playoff spot.
-The #2 seeded Stampede defeated the #3 Erie Storm by a score of 52-48 in the first Stampede playoff game ever.
-The following week, the Stampede were defeated by the undefeated Mariners by a score of 65-13 in the Eastern Conference Championship Game.
+Robinson helped the Stampede turn their record around, leading them to an 11–3 regular season record, clinching a playoff spot.
+The #2 seeded Stampede defeated the #3 Erie Storm by a score of 52–48 in the first Stampede playoff game ever.
+The following week, the Stampede were defeated by the undefeated Mariners by a score of 65–13 in the Eastern Conference Championship Game.